jrasell/nomadfiles/README.md

 This project sacrifices [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) in order to make the structure and usage clearer.

-## Nomad Job Files
+## Levant

-The `.nomad` files contained within this repository will require some slight changes to be compatible with alternative clusters.
-The particular parameters are:
-- **`datacenters`** - A list of datacenters in the region which are eligible for task placement.
-This must be provided, and does not have a default.
-- **`region`** - The region in which to execute the job.

-### Parameters

-Currently Nomad job files [do not support interpolation in all fields](https://groups.google.com/forum/#!topic/nomad-tool/wD5ZzQtlfaI), therefore as a work around for the deployment job, this project uses parameters `NOMAD_PARAM_*` as specially identified parameters which will be substituted at deployment time.
-These parameters correlate directly to the Jenkins parameterized builds.
+This example repository is configured to use [Levant](https://github.com/jrasell/levant), an open source templating and deployment tool for HashiCorp Nomad jobs that provides realtime feedback and detailed failure messages upon deployment issues.
+Levant was written because Nomad does not support some important templating and deployment features, and this repository represents a simple way to use the tool in a large scale, multi-environment setup.

-## Jenkins JobDSL
+## Directory Structure

+The directory structure is designed to be easy to navigate, yet highly descriptive of your Nomad deployments throughout you environments.

+### Jobs Directory

+The `/jobs` holds the Nomad job specification and deployment scripts.
+The directory is split into sub-directories named by the Nomad job.

-The `.groovy` files which are co-located with the Nomad job files are Jenkins JobDSL which can be used to configure the deployment job correctly and in an automated, codified manner.
-Details about the JobDSL plugin and basic usage information can be found on the [GitHub](https://github.com/jenkinsci/job-dsl-plugin).
+* **job-name.groovy** The `.groovy` files are Jenkins JobDSL which can be used to configure the deployment job correctly and in an automated, codified manner.
+Details about the JobDSL plugin and basic usage information can be found on the [GitHub](https://github.com/jenkinsci/job-dsl-plugin) page.

-## Jenkinsfile
+* **job-name.nomad** The Nomad job specification template file.

-A Jenkinsfile is a text definition of the unit of work which the Jenkins deployment job will undertake.
-The Nomad deployments use the [djenriquez/nomad](https://hub.docker.com/r/djenriquez/nomad/) docker image to run Docker commands using the [-address=](https://www.nomadproject.io/docs/commands/run.html#_address_lt_addr_gt_) flag to ensure commands are run against the correct cluster.
+* **Jenkinsfile** A Jenkinsfile is a text definition of the unit of work which the Jenkins deployment job will undertake.

-As mentioned previously, Nomad does not support interpolation in all fields, therefore the deployment runs use [sed](https://www.gnu.org/software/sed/manual/sed.html) to perform lightweight job file manipulations based on job parameters.

-All [non-system Nomad types](https://www.nomadproject.io/docs/runtime/schedulers.html) will have a deployment job parameter of `count` which sets the initial count of the job group and is only required for the initial deployment.
-Subsequent deployments will use the current Nomad state of the job to determine this as it is expected the cluster is running some form of autoscaling.
+### Variables Directory

+The `/variables` directory holds environment specific variables for each Nomad job.
+The directory can be split to better suit your needs, in this example, it is split by environment like `/variables/prod`.
+Within the subdirectory sits the variables files which correspond to a job that is held within the `/jobs` directory.

+The variables configured for the nonprod environment should work in a local development setup when Nomad is run with `nomad agent -dev`.

+### Util Directory

+The `/util` directory contains utility scripts which can be used from CI infrastructure to run common tasks on the desired job such as stop.

 ## Contributing

 Any contributions are much appreciated.
-Submit Pull Requests and Issues to the [nomadfiles project on GitHub](https://github.com/jrasell/nomadfiles).
+Please submit Pull Requests and Issues to the [nomadfiles project on GitHub](https://github.com/jrasell/nomadfiles).